 test src/lib.rs - add_one (line 5) ... ok

 test result: ok.
-1 passed; 0 failed; 0 ignored; 0 measured
+1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out

-Now try changing either the function or the example so that the assert_eq! in the example will panic.
-Run cargo test again, and you’ll see that the doc tests catch that the example and the code are out of sync from one another!
+Now change either the function or the example so the assert_eq! in the example panics.
+Run cargo test again; you’ll see that the doc tests catch that the example and the code are out of sync from one another!

 Commenting Contained Items

-There’s another style of doc comment, //!, that adds documentation to the item that contains the comments, rather than adding documentation to the items following the comments.
-These are typically used inside the crate root file (src/lib.rs by convention) or inside a module to document the crate or the module as a whole.
+Another style of doc comment, //!, adds documentation to the item that contains the comments rather than adding documentation to the items following the comments.
+We typically use these doc comments inside the crate root file (src/lib.rs by convention) or inside a module to document the crate or the module as a whole.

-For example, if we wanted to add documentation that described the purpose of the my_crate crate that contains the add_one function, we can add documentation comments that start with //! to the beginning of src/lib.rs as shown in Listing 14-3:
+For example, if we want to add documentation that describes the purpose of the my_crate crate that contains the add_one function, we can add documentation comments that start with //! to the beginning of the src/lib.rs file, as shown in Listing 14-2:

-Filename: src/lib.rs
+src/lib.rs

 //! # My Crate